synw/dataswim/README.md

 Read the [api documentation](http://dataswim.readthedocs.io/en/latest/index.html).

 Note: the api may change and is not stable yet.
-The doc is in sync with master.
+The doc is not in sync actually, things are moving fast.
 To autobuild the docs for your installed version clone and:

    ```
    pip install sphinx